 West Virginia COVID-19 update

 CHARLESTON, W.Va.
-(WSAZ) - As of Saturday, the West Virginia Department of Health and Human Resources (DHHR) reports 161 new positive cases and two additional deaths.
+(WSAZ) - As of Sunday, the West Virginia Department of Health and Human Resources (DHHR) reports 160 new positive cases and one additional death related to the coronavirus.

-DHHR has confirmed the deaths of an 86-year old female from Fayette County and an 82-year old female from Kanawha County.
+DHHR has confirmed the death of an 81-year old female from Kanawha County.

-Bill J. Crouch, DHHR Cabinet Secretary, says, “the passing of these West Virginians is reported with a heavy heart and we extend our deepest sympathies to their loved ones.”
+Bill J. Crouch, DHHR Cabinet Secretary, says, “our deepest condolences are extended at this time of grief.”

 Copyright 2020 WSAZ.
 All rights reserved.